 When selecting outcome measures we obtained input from a patient and caregiver representative, clinicians (emergency medicine clinicians and cardiologists), researchers (health services researchers and shared decision-making experts), and a payer representative (Chief Medical Officer of Mayo Clinic Health Solutions).
 In face-to-face meetings with the patient and caregiver representative it became clear that knowledge was the outcome that was of greatest interest to the patient, so patient knowledge was selected as the primary outcome.
-Thus, as we did in our pilot trial, we will assess patient’s knowledge regarding their short-term risk for ACS, the potential implications of cardiac testing, the available management options, and the potential risk of radiation exposure through a post-visit survey administered immediately after the clinical encounter
+Thus, as we did in our pilot trial, we will assess patient’s knowledge regarding their short-term risk for ACS, the potential implications of cardiac testing, the available management options, and the potential risk of radiation exposure through a post-visit survey administered immediately after the clinical encounter.

 We will also assess a number of secondary outcomes, including patient engagement in the decision-making process, as measured by the OPTION (observing patient involvement) scale; the degree of conflict patients experience related to feeling uninformed, as measured by the Decisional Conflict Scale (DCS); trust in the physician measured via the Trust in Physician Scale (TPS); patient satisfaction with the decision made, via a Likert scale on the post-visit survey; and safety as determined by the prevalence of Major Adverse Cardiac Events (MACE) within 30 days of the ED visit.

 Consistent with recommendations in a recently published consensus document on ACS research in emergency departments, we will define MACE as AMI, death due to a cardiac or unknown cause, emergency revascularization, ventricular arrhythmia, or cardiogenic shock.
 We will exclude MACE that occurs during the index admission to the ED but rather focus on events occurring after discharge, in the outpatient setting, which could have potentially been avoided or diagnosed in the ED or hospital.
 This approach avoids having to adjudicate whether MACE occurring in the ED or hospital were ‘missed’ based on a post-hoc review of potentially incomplete medical records.
 We will collect data on all MACE that occur up to 45 days from the index ED visit as this is the follow-up interval assessed by the QPTP instrument[5, 15, 16].
 However, we will compare rates only for events that occur prior to or at 30 days in order to comply with standardized reporting guidelines for risk stratification of ED patients with possible ACS and to facilitate comparison with other ACS risk stratification studies in the extant literature.
 A subsequent analysis for all 45 days is planned, with these data to be included as part of an Additional file.

 To account for differences in troponin assays between institutions, and for the potential of changing from one assay to another in a given institution during the trial, we will track the specific cardiac troponin assay used at each institution along with that assay’s characteristics (lower limit of detection, 99th percentile reference limit, and 10% coefficient of variation), the absolute value of each troponin measurement, the upper limit of normal used at that institution, and classify whether that value is above the upper limit of normal in each enrolled patient (Additional file1).
 Three investigators blinded to the study arm will adjudicate all potential MACE cases and discordances will be noted and resolved by consensus.

 One of the goals of this study is to measure the effect of CPC on healthcare utilization.
 Healthcare utilization will be assessed by measuring the proportion of patients admitted for cardiac testing, the most immediate clinical decision and the greatest driver of utilization, and the patients’ healthcare utilization for the subsequent 30 days after the ED encounter.
 This will include measures such as hospitalization, re-hospitalization, primary, specialty, and ED visits, and diagnostic and laboratory testing.